zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "A lie can travel half way around the world while the truth is putting on its shoes."
+> "The purpose of life is the life of purpose."
 >
-> — Mark Twain
+> — Robin Sharma
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch